vgyanlabs/vidyut/README.md

 --------------------------

-## 📈 Team Roles and Responsibilities - Marketing and Sales Mode
+## 📈 Team Roles and Responsibilities - Marketing and Sales Mode | First steps in this area will begin by May 30th
 *Add your names and make a PR based on your interest.*

 ### 🏆 Leadership: